robomustib/BridgingParticipationGapswithRobotics/README.md

 ## The analysis script (`analysis/`)

-`TOKADI_Analysis_v4.py` reproduces the values reported in the article and the tables below (with the exception of Table S11, see the note there).
+`TOKADI_Analysis_v4.py` reproduces the values reported in the article and the tables below, with three exceptions noted at the respective tables: Table S11 (teacher intervention items, not in the consolidated dataset), the STEM-interest row of Table S8, and the n = 14 operationalisation in Table S9.
 It reads the consolidated de-identified dataset and computes the descriptive statistics, reliability coefficients, inferential tests, and robustness analyses.
 The dataset itself is not published here (see *Data availability* below).

 Required environment: